magomimmo/modern-cljs/doc/tutorial-10.md

 (def ^:dynamic *email-re*
   #"^[_a-z0-9-]+(\.[_a-z0-9-]+)*@[a-z0-9-]+(\.[a-z0-9-]+)*(\.[a-z]{2,4})$")
 ```

+If you add the chance to read the [differences between CLJ and CLJS][],
+you already know that the CLJS regular-expressions on the JS platform
+are JS regular-expressions.

 Now add the `:blur` event listener to both the `email` and `password`
 input fields in the `init` function: